Not-Elias/stakingWalkthrough/README.md

    # Enable read access
    sudo chmod 644 /secrets/jwtsecret
 ```
-Enabling a firewall is not mandatory, but it's highly recommended for enhancing security.
+Enabling a firewall is not mandatory, but it is highly recommended for enhancing security.
 Similarly, installing fail2ban is an important step, as it automatically blocks IP addresses after a certain number of failed login attempts.
-If u want to proceed with this, refer to https://www.coincashew.com/coins/overview-eth/testnet-holesky-validator/step-2-configuring-node.
+If you want to proceed with this, refer to https://www.coincashew.com/coins/overview-eth/testnet-holesky-validator/step-2-configuring-node.

 ## Step 3: Installing Nethermind
 After installing any client, I encourage you to do your own research.
-It's always a good practise to use minority client to avoid no-finality risks, in my case, I will use a Nethermind + Lighthosue combination.
+It is always a good practise to use minority client to avoid no-finality risks, in my case, I will use a Nethermind + Lighthosue combination.
 ![image](https://github.com/Not-Elias/staking_walkthrough/assets/58786035/7cd31dfe-4420-4337-a296-3528671337f4)
 You can refer to the client diversity distribution chart at clientdiversity.org to assess the distribution of different clients.